 III.
 Rights and Responsibilities of Faculty

-- Faculty of the Department of Economics shall have all rights of academic freedom provided by the Nevada System of Higher Education Code, and the Bylaws of the University and College.
+- Faculty of the Department of Economics shall have all rights of academic freedom provided by the Nevada System of Higher Education Code, and the bylaws of the university and the college.

-- Individual faculty in the Department have a general collegial responsibility to demonstrate intellectual and academic development and progress.
+- Individual faculty in the department have a general collegial responsibility to demonstrate intellectual and academic development and progress.
 Criteria for demonstrating fulfillment of these responsibilities shall be the basis of faculty evaluations for the purpose of granting promotions in rank, tenure, and commendations of merit.
 These faculty evaluations are based on the criteria as listed in Section IV of these bylaws.

 IV.
 Evaluation of Faculty Performance

-- Faculty shall be evaluated on their teaching performance, their research contributions to the field of economics, and their service to the Department, College, University, the State, and the community as a whole, consistent with their role statement.
+- Faculty shall be evaluated on their teaching performance, their research contributions to the field of economics, and their service to the department, the college, the university, the state, and the community as a whole, consistent with their role statement.

 The role statement should be a general statement of the faculty member's intended allocation of effort for the coming year, with regard to teaching, research, and service.
 In particular, the role statement should indicate any major departure from the normal teaching, research, and service responsibility of the faculty member.
 As such, the role statement is a written understanding between the faculty member and the chair regarding the general allocation of time.
-However, the role statement is not a contract, nor does it any way supersede the standards for merit, tenure, and promotion as expressed in the bylaws of the Department, College, or the University.
+However, the role statement is not a contract, nor does it any way supersede the standards for merit, tenure, and promotion as expressed in these bylaws or the bylaws of the college or university.

 - The evaluation of research shall include but not be limited to: